South Africa’s Zuma wins court bid to contest upcoming election

 Ex-ANC chiefs Zuma and Magashule team up ahead of South Africa’s elections

-The electoral commission had earlier ruled that Zuma could not run for office due to his criminal record, after it received an objection against his candidature.
+The electoral commission had earlier ruled that Zuma could not run for office due to his criminal record after it received an objection to his candidacy.

-“The decision of the Electoral Commission… is set aside,” the court wrote in its ruling.
+“The decision of the Electoral Commission … is set aside,” the court wrote in its ruling.

 South Africa is to hold a general election on May 29 in what is expected to be the most competitive vote since the advent of democracy in 1994.